BitOfAByte/obsidan/Lectures/OD/Assignments/OD Lecture 9 Assignment.md

 -  Proxy_prass

-## Which of the following  arte not vaild docker commands
+## Which of the following are not vaild docker commands
 - docker compose up / docker-compose up
 - docker run nginx
 - docker build .